vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 {.is-info}

 #### Advanced searches and Cross-referencing
 > Advanced booleen searches are very powerful to find sets of genes/proteins using a wide variety of filters (taxonomy, size, annotation)  both in [Uniprot](https://www.uniprot.org/help/advanced_search) and NCBI.
 Every different database at NCBI has slightly different fields tgat can be searched see the one for [proteins](https://www.ncbi.nlm.nih.gov/protein/advanced) or [genes](https://www.ncbi.nlm.nih.gov/gene/advanced).
-All entries Uniprot and NCBI have multiple links to the same entry in other databases that can  provide similar or additional information
+All entries Uniprot and NCBI have multiple links to the same entry in other databases that can  provide similar or additional information  such as [PDB](/structure/visualization-platforms/RCSB-PDB) or [BRENDA](/databases/data-integration/BRENDA-ENZYMES) or [KEGG](/databases/enzyme-pathway/KEGG-PATHWAY).
 {.is-info}

 #### Test